austindriggs/mips-translatron-3000/README.md

 ## CONTRIBUTING

-See `CONTRIBUTIONS.md` for who did what.
+See `CONTRIBUTIONS.md` for who did what (requirement for the project).

 ### COMMENTING